kgisl/pythonFDP/units/importantTopics-kgashok.md

 ## 0. Types and their attributes (aka methods, Unit 3)

+There are 4 main types in Python (string, tuples, list and dictionary).
+And across all of them, there are about 25 important attributes (methods) that help process/modify them.
+They are tabulated as follows:

 |Type | Attributes |
 |:------|:-------|
 |`__builtins__` | **`int`**, **`str`**, **`tuple`**, **`list`**, **`dict`**, **`len`**, **`sorted`**, **`del`**